Bosnian Cyrillic

-The use of Bosančica amongst Bosnians was replaced by Arebica upon the introduction of Islam in Bosnia Eyalet, first amongst the elite, then amongst the wider public.
+The use of Bosančica amongst Bosnian Muslims was replaced by Arebica upon the introduction of Islam in Bosnia Eyalet, first amongst the elite, then amongst the wider public.
 The first book in Bosančica was printed by Frančesko Micalović in 1512 in Venice.

 History and characteristic features

-It is hard to ascertain when the earliest features of a characteristic Bosnian type of Cyrillic script had begun to appear, but paleographers consider the Humac tablet (a tablet written in Bosnian Cyrillic) to be the first document of this type of script and is believed to date from the 10th or 11th century.
+It is hard to ascertain when the earliest features of a characteristic Bosnian type of Cyrillic script had begun to appear, but paleographers consider the Humac tablet to be the first document of this type of script and is believed to date from the 10th or 11th century.
 Bosnian Cyrillic was used continuously until the 18th century, with sporadic usage even taking place in the 20th century.

 Historically, Bosnian Cyrillic is prominent in the following areas: